18 Secrets of Women Who Manage to Work Out Every Day

 Have some healthy #bodygoals

 It doesn’t hurt if you have a specific aesthetic goal such as toning up your legs or losing some weight. ”I always remember the feeling of accomplishment I get after a workout.
 That and I keep in mind that I’m working toward getting a bigger butt!” says Kristine Santiago, 30.
-If you’re looking for another way to love exercise, science finally found a simple trick to looking forward to your workouts.
+If you’re looking for another way to love exercise, science finally found a simple trick to look forward to your workouts.

 Use it for an energy boost